appsody/website/content/docs/using-appsody/building-and-deploying.md

 - Calls `appsody build` and creates a deployment image, as described in the previous section.
 - The `-t myaccount/appsody-project` option tags the image.
 - The `--push` flag tells the appsody CLI to push the image to Docker Hub.
-- Creates a deployment manifest file named `app-deploy.yaml`, in a `/config` subdirectory of the project directory.
+- Creates a deployment manifest file named `app-deploy.yaml`, in the project directory.
 This yaml file is used to issue a `kubectl apply -f` command against the target Kubernetes cluster.
 The format of this yaml file depends on whether or not the stack you are using is enabled for the Appsody operator.
 - The `--namespace mynamespace` option provisions the deployment under the `mynamespace` namespace.

 **Note:** If you don't specify `--push`, the image is available only on your local Docker registry and the target Kubernetes cluster must be configured to have access to your local Docker registry.